Hymenopus coronatus: History

 Alfred Russel Wallace in his 1889 book Darwinism, calls the mantis rare:

 The drawing was published in Edward Bagnall Poulton's book The Colours of Animals.
 Poulton calls it an "Indian Mantis" which "feeds upon other insects, which it attracts by its flower-like shape and pink colour.
 The apparent petals are the flattened legs of the insect."

 Breeding

 The orchid mantis is favoured by insect breeders, but is extremely rare, so is also extremely expensive.
-Breeding the mantises is a time-consuming process as the larger female will try to eat the smaller male once the mating is done.
-Therefore, the breeder will need to watch the couple throughout the entire process.